spotDL/spotify-downloader/README.md

 #### Downloading playlists

-- You can also load songs from any playlist provided you have spotify username of that user.
+- You can also load songs from any playlist provided you have a Spotify username or user id of that user.
+(Open profile in Spotify, click on the three little dots below name, "Share", "Copy to clipboard", paste last numbers into command-line: `https://open.spotify.com/user/0123456790`)

 - Try running `python spotdl.py -u <your_username>`, it will show all your public playlists.